gobinda009/Doctor-App/README.md

-# Doctor-app-aws-deployment
+# Doctor-app

 This project implements a task API between doctor and patient using Spring Boot.
-It provides endpoints to manage Appointment tasks for patient and also deploy this on public server using AWS.
+It provides endpoints to manage Appointment tasks for patient.

 ## Technologies Used

 - Java: The programming language used to develop the application.
 - Spring Boot: The framework used for creating the API endpoints and managing the application's configuration.
-- AWS: The public hosting server used to manage online running server with different instances
 - Maven: The build tool used for dependency management and project building.

 ## Getting Started

 To get started with the Ecommerce API, follow these steps:

-1. **Prerequisites**: Ensure you have Java, AWS, and Maven installed on your system.
+1. **Prerequisites**: Ensure you have Java and Maven installed on your system.

 2. **Clone the Repository**: Clone this repository to your local machine.